84 Medical Supply Squadron RLC: Deployments

 Even though this new depot had been created it was very rarely deployed, the only one of note was the deployment on Operation Granby, Kuwait in 1991.
 The depot would rarely see service until 1999 with the conflict in Kosovo and subsequent peace keeping Operations.
 This brought about another change.
 The equipment that was held for 84 FMED was by now obsolete or incompatible with more modern equipment held by the units it would be supplying.
 A complete review of its holding was made and items and quantities held were changed.
 This was not the same as 84 FMED so a name change was issued; it was now to be referred to as 84 Medical Supply Squadron (84 MSS).

 84 Medical Supply Squadron

-84 MSS was still an RAMC asset but the Medical Supply Tech Trade had been disbanded and replaced by an Additional Qualification Course for Combat Medical Technicians (CMT) (although many MSTs transferred to CMT and remained in their previous jobs and roles) so 84 now found itself manned by Pharmacists, Pharmacy Technicians and CMTs with Laboratory Technicians for Blood Products.
+84 MSS was still an RAMC asset but the Medical Supply Tech Trade had been disbanded and replaced by an Additional Qualification Course for Combat Medical Technicians (CMT) (although many MSTs transferred to CMT and remained in their previous jobs and roles) so 84 now found itself staffed by Pharmacists, Pharmacy Technicians and CMTs with Laboratory Technicians for Blood Products.

 The new 84 MSS fully ran the depot in Kosovo for about a year before handing control over to the resident Med Group of each tour.
 Things returned to relative quiet again with only small participation in operations and exercises like Saif Sareea 2, Oman in 2001.